Power Pole

 Indent

-The type of crimp tha the Harbor Freight tool makes is called an indent crump.
+The type of crimp that the Harbor Freight tool makes is called an indent crimp.
 A finger on one of the jaws pushes an indent into the barrel.
 The contact has a closed barrel.
 There needs to be enough wire cross sectional area in the barrel so that after the indent all the strands are very tightly compressed.
 One way to do that is fold the wire back and forth.
 A better way is to use a reducing sleeve (Where to get them? let me know).
 Not so good for automatic machines because the end of the barrel is a small target for threading the wire.

 F Crimp